JCelento/tariff-comparison/README.md

 # Energy tariff comparison API

 ## What is it?
-A Service to retrieve the tariffs comparison between two fictional energy providers via HTTP GET method
+A Service to retrieve the annual tariffs comparison between two fictional energy providers via HTTP GET method

 ## How to run it?
 Since it is an Asp.Net application you will need to have a version of VisualStudio installed on a Widows OS.